 When teeth and bone are lost due to oral disease or trauma, your smile can be restored to the highest esthetic standards only by bone regeneration.
 Advances in science and technology allow us to re-grow missing bone, along with periodontal structures that attach teeth to the bone.
-A key to implant success is the amount and quality of the bone where the implant is to be placed.
+A key to dental implant success is the amount and quality of the bone where the dental implant is to be placed.

 We now have the ability to grow bone where needed.
 This gives us the opportunity to place implants of proper length and width, and it also gives us a chance to more effectively restore aesthetic appearance and functionality.